nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 #### Example request ####

-Retrieve all appointments for patient with logical id 1001 which start on or between 2017-07-11 and 2017-09-14:
+Retrieve all appointments for patient with logical id 1001 which start between 2017-07-11 and 2017-09-14 inclusive:

 ```json
 GET /Patient/1001/Appointment?start=ge2017-07-11&start=le2017-09-14